Anthropocene: Sedimentological record

-Human activities like deforestation and road construction are believed to have elevated average total sediment fluxes across the Earth's surface.
+Human activities, including deforestation and road construction, are believed to have elevated average total sediment fluxes across the Earth's surface.
 However, construction of dams on many rivers around the world means the rates of sediment deposition in any given place do not always appear to increase in the Anthropocene.
 For instance, many river deltas around the world are actually currently starved of sediment by such dams, and are subsiding and failing to keep up with sea level rise, rather than growing.

 Fossil record

 Increases in erosion due to farming and other operations will be reflected by changes in sediment composition and increases in deposition rates elsewhere.
 In land areas with a depositional regime, engineered structures will tend to be buried and preserved, along with litter and debris.
 Litter and debris thrown from boats or carried by rivers and creeks will accumulate in the marine environment, particularly in coastal areas, but also in mid-ocean garbage patches.
-Such human-created artifacts preserved in stratigraphy are known as "technofossils".
+Such human-created artifacts preserved in stratigraphy are known as technofossils.

 Changes in biodiversity will also be reflected in the fossil record, as will species introductions.
 An example cited is the domestic chicken, originally the red junglefowl Gallus gallus, native to south-east Asia but has since become the world's most common bird through human breeding and consumption, with over 60 billion consumed annually and whose bones would become fossilised in landfill sites.
 Hence, landfills are important resources to find "technofossils".